Project Activities

 Products and publications

-The primary product of this project will be a set of studies, reports, and briefs on the topic of school-based pre-k in the United States.
+The primary product of this project is a set of studies, reports, and briefs on the topic of school-based pre-k in the United States.
 The team will also generate a video and podcast summarizing the key project findings.
 The aim of the project's dissemination plan is to ensure that these products reach educational researchers, policymakers, and practitioners.

 Publications: